JakeSingleton1/BrewMe/BrewMe README.md

 Added a feature to export the entire brewing batch log to a CSV file for reports.
 Included a batch number, recipe name, volume, cost and the date of the brew.

-## 7. Recursive Function: The calculate_recipe_cost function in services.py uses recursion to calculate the total estimated cost of all ingredients in a scaled batch.
+## 7. Recursive Function
+The calculate_recipe_cost function in services.py uses recursion to calculate the total estimated cost of all ingredients in a scaled batch.